 In any given year, 20% of Australians will be affected by a mental health condition.
 45% of Australians will experience a mental illness during their lifetime.

-Young people (18-24 year olds, and the most common readers of Curieux) are at the highest risk of suffering a mental illness.
-First Nations People’s and members of the LGBTI community are more likely to suffer a mental illness.
+18–24-year-olds are at the highest risk of suffering a mental illness.
+First Nations People’s and members of the LGBTQI community are more likely to suffer a mental illness.

-6 Australians die of suicide every day.
-30 more people attempt suicide (based on a 2010 dataset).
-It is estimated that 65,300 people attempt suicide in a year (based on a 2014 dataset that accounts for underreporting).
+Six Australians die of suicide every day.
+30 more will attempt suicide (based on a 2010 dataset).
+It is estimated that 65,300 people attempt suicide each year (based on a 2014 dataset that accounts for underreporting).

 This is old data.
-As can be seen in the data presented by The Black Dog Institute, this is growing exponentially.
-Roughly 13,000 in 2010 has turned into 65,300 just 4 years later
+But this, a can be seen in the data presented by The Black Dog Institute, is growing exponentially.
+Roughly 13,000 in 2010 turned into 65,300 in just 4 years.

 So, what’s the point of this?
-As every hacky journalism teacher has ever said, what’s the angle?
-The data isn’t new, the conversation that mental health needs to be addressed isn’t new.
-The mental health disorders which the datasets are primarily based on (depression, anxiety and substance abuse), are not new.
+The data isn’t new, and the conversation that mental health needs to be addressed is not new.
+And the mental health disorders which the datasets are primarily based on (depression, anxiety and substance abuse), are also not new.

 These are all big, scary numbers.
-So, what can this article do?
-What can we do as little people, not in control of governmental spending, or (presumably) not important heads of departments?
+So, what can we do as little people, who aren’t in control of governmental spending, or, presumably, not important heads of departments?

 Let’s go back to one of the points of the Black Dog data.

 It is estimated that 54% of people will not access treatment, and 72% of men do not seek help for a mental disorder.
-For us ‘little people’, this can be step one.
+For us ‘little people’, this can be step one in addressing the mental health epidemic.
 Seek help.
 Give help.

-Every article or published document ends with the cute little “If you are feeling suicidal contact Lifeline’s 24-hour crisis support service on 13 11 14 or seek immediate help…”
+Every article or published document on mental health ends with the cute little “If you are feeling suicidal contact Lifeline’s 24-hour crisis support service on 13 11 14 or seek immediate help…”

 Lifeline and other organisations that provide this kind of service are critical in this mental health epidemic.
-They do and will continue to save lives, but there is one small problem with the kind of service they provide (being a telephone hotline).
+They do and will continue to save lives, but there is one small problem with the kind of service they provide, they are a telephone hotline.

 54% of people will not access professional treatment.
 72% of men will not seek help.